Customer area

 • PIM (Product Information Management)

-PLM is used in industries with complex products, such as:
+PLM is used in industries that develop complex products:

 • mechanical engineering and plant engineering